fommil/fpmortals/manuscript/under-review.md

 Let's codify the architecture diagram from the previous section.

-In FP, an *algebra* takes the place of an `interface` in Spring Java, or the set of valid messages for an `Actor` in Akka.
+In FP, an *algebra* takes the place of an `interface` in Java, or the set of valid messages for an `Actor` in Akka.
 This is the layer where we define all side-effecting interactions of our system.

 There is tight iteration between writing the business logic and the
 algebra: it is a good level of abstraction to design a system.